 As for sustainability, the owners of Plush Tents encourage all visitors to reduce waste and use the recycling points dotted around the site.
 They also provide fresh drinking water for all guests to enjoy, reducing the need for plastic bottles.
 Why not take your own Water To Go bottle to fill up while you’re there?

-BleanBees Bell Tents & Eco Hut – Kent
+3. BleanBees Bell Tents & Eco Hut – Kent, England

 At BleanBees, you can choose to stay in one of the three cosy bell tents or a converted shepherd’s hut, the Eco Hut.
 No matter which you choose, you’ll experience glamping built with sustainability in mind.
 The site is completely off-grid, meaning there’s no electricity, but you’ll still have everything you need, from compost toilets and simple shower facilities to clean running water and eco-cooking facilities.

-The Eco Hut is a wool insulated cabin, promising cosy nights in on the sofa in front of the wood burner, or in the comfortable double bed.
+The Eco Hut is a wool-insulated cabin, promising cosy nights on the sofa in front of the wood burner, or in the comfortable double bed.
 Outside, you’ll find your own kitchen space and dining area with a gas stove and all the cooking utensils you’ll need for a short stay.
 The bell tents are slightly simpler, furnished with inflatable beds and blankets (bring your own bedding!) as well as a fire pit and picnic table outside.

-Set amongst seven acres of Kent countryside, BleanBees guests can explore the nearby Blean woods as well as local towns Canterbury, Faversham and Whitstable – all of which are just a few miles’ drive away.
+Set amongst seven acres of Kent countryside near London, BleanBees guests can explore the nearby Blean woods as well as local towns Canterbury, Faversham and Whitstable – all of which are just a few miles drive away.

 If you’re looking for somewhere to really get away from it all in complete privacy, head to Dorset for a glamping stay in one of the adorable glamping pods at Dorset Forest Garden Glamping.
-Just large enough for two people, each Shepherd’s Hut is kitted out with a king-size bed, a wood burner and small kitchenette with sink, hob and kettle, as well as an en-suite shower room with flushing toilet.
+Just large enough for two people, each Shepherd’s Hut is kitted out with a king-size bed, a wood burner and a small kitchenette with a sink, hob and kettle, as well as an en-suite shower room with a flushing toilet.

 5. Broomhills Farm River Eco Pods – Carlisle, England